MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1802.md

  Try to complete the tasks.
 Then send **Feedback** from the **Home** tab of the ribbon letting us know how it worked.

 1. Deploy an application as available to a user collection.
-2. On the **Deployment Settings** page, enable the option **An administrator must approve a request for this application on the device**.
+2. On the **Deployment Settings** page, enable the option: **An administrator must approve a request for this application on the device**.
+3. As a targeted user, use Software Center to submit a request for the application.

-View **Approval Requests** under **Application Management** in the **Software Library** workspace of the Configuration Manager console.
+4. View **Approval Requests** under **Application Management** in the **Software Library** workspace of the Configuration Manager console.
 There is now a **Device** column in the list for each request.
 When you take action on the request, the Application Request dialog also includes the device name from which the user submitted the request.